Top 20 Jobs in Retail

 Order Processors (median hourly pay) work for retailers that sell big-ticket items like cars, furniture, and appliances.
 They receive and process orders, track orders, handle customer and vendor inquiries, and coordinate shipments and deliveries.

-Sales is a high employment occupation (median hourly pay), with 4.3 million retail salespersons employed in the U.S. in 2015, and 7 percent expected growth between 2014-2024.
+Sales is a high employment occupation (median hourly pay), with 4.3 million retail salespersons employed in the U.S. in 2015, and 7 percent expected growth between 2014 and 2024.
 It isn’t a high paying job when you look at the average hourly rate, but there may be an opportunity to earn commission.
 That can add up when you’re selling high ticket items like furniture, appliances, or automobiles.

 The Store Manager (median annual salary) is responsible for the day-to-day operations of the store including inventory, customer service, productivity, promotions, and profitability.
 The role may include hiring, scheduling, training, and managing employees.